 The Harp Tirée stop adds felt dampers to the strings, producing a harmonic sound similar to an all-acoustic version of a Rhodes® electric piano, with warm yet lively harmonics.
 Both stops can be added at the same time, a combined setup which is referred to as Cimbalom, offering the sound spectrum of a dulcimer.

 Perhaps we should have called the library "The Original Prepared Piano" - because that is basically what the luthéal is.
-Although the term "prepared piano" has been coined by late 20th century figures such as avantgardist John Cage, they weren't exactly the first.
-While the luthéal hasn't exactly been music for the masses yet, it might as well be, treasuring unique yet musical sounds to be explored by the curious and the willing.
+While the luthéal hasn't exactly been music for the masses yet, it is treasuring unique yet musical sounds to be explored by the curious and the willing.